estebanrfp/todolist/README.md

 # GDB TodoList App

-A simple task list application built with HTML, CSS, and vanilla JavaScript.
+A simple task list application built with HTML, CSS, and GraphDB in vanilla JavaScript.

 ## Features